Acacia spathulifolia: Description

 The dense spreading shrub typically grows to a height of 0.5 to 3.0 m.
 It has glabrous or puberulous branchlets.
 Like most species of Acacia it has phyllodes rather than true leaves.
 The thick and fleshy evergreen and horizontally flattened phyllodes have a narrowly oblong-oblanceolate shape with a length of 1 to 2 cm and a width of 1.5 to 4.5 mm.
 The glabrous phyllodes are longitudinally wrinkled and a green to yellow-green colour with distinct yellow coloured marginal nerves.
 It blooms profusely from June to October and produces yellow flowers.
-It produces inflorescences the occur mostlysingly and have spherical flower-heads with a diameter of 5 to 6 mm that are sub-densley packed with 9 to 15 golden coloured flowers.
+It produces inflorescences the occur mostlysingly and have spherical flower-heads with a diameter of 5 to 6 mm that are sub-densely packed with 9 to 15 golden coloured flowers.
 Following flowering crustaceous to coriaceous brown coloured seed pods for that have a narrowly oblong shape.
 The glabrous pods have a length of up to 4 cm and a width of 4 to 4.5 mm and have fine longitudinal divisions.
 The shiny dark brown seeds have an oblong to elliptic shape with a length of up to 4 mm and have a white coloured aril.